Regions of the page:

 of the deeply disappointed,

-leaps up sometimes so suddenly,
+leaping up suddenly,

-as suddenly as a sniper's kill,
+as a sniper's kill,

 the confused richness of lives